mjablons1/raspberry-pi-headless-spotify-streamer/README.md

 ----

-After making these changes restart the pulseaudio and spotify services and check again the alsa settings to confirm the new settings are in effect, you should see sample rate and buffer size updated now:
+After making these changes restart the Pulseaudio and spotifyd services and check again the alsa settings to confirm the new settings are in effect, you should see sample rate and buffer size updated now:

 ```console
 systemctl --user restart pulseaudio.service